How to Grow and Care for Philodendron elegans (Finger-leaf Philodendron) Indoors

 How to Water Philodendron elegans

 Reduce the amount and frequency of watering during the cold season as growth is minimal at this time.
+Use water that is at room temperature to avoid shocking this tropical plant.

 To avoid soggy soil, ensure that the pot has a drainage hole.
-Soggy soil can lead to root-rot disease and eventual loss of the plant.
+Soggy soil can lead to root-rot and eventual loss of the plant.

 Light Requirements

 Make sure that it receives adequate light as insufficient light will result in leggy growth and small-sized pale leaves.
+If the natural lighting is too low, you may grow the plant under grow lights.

 For uniform growth, rotate the pot regularly to ensure that the plant receives light on all sides.
+Check out this guide on understanding light for houseplants.

 Temperature and Humidity

-Philodendron elegans thrives in average warmth within the range of 15-280C.
+Philodendron elegans thrives in average warmth of 16-280C.
 Temperatures outside this range may harm the plant.
+Keep it away from cold and hot drafts to prevent extreme temperatures.

 Very high temperatures may cause yellowing and leaf drop while too low temperatures can result in reduced growth or even death of the plant.

-Philodendron elegans requires a humid environment inorder to thrive.
+Philodendron elegans requires a humidity of 60-70% to thrive.
 Low humidity for prolonged periods can result in curled leaves and brown leaf tips and edges.
+To increase humidity, set the pot on a wet pebble tray.
+Check out these techniques on how to elevate humidity for indoor plants.

 Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust and to discourage pest infestation.
+Make sure that there is good air circulation to prevent fungal diseases.

 Fertilizer

-Do not feed during the cold season as growth is minimal at this time.
-Feeding at this time can cause fertilizer burn and eventual death of the plant.
+Feed Philodendron elegans every 3-4 weeks during the growing season with a balanced, water-soluble fertilizer for lush growth.
+Do not feed in the cold season as growth is minimal at this time.
+Feeding at this time can cause fertilizer burn and death of the plant.

 Potting Medium

 The best potting medium for Philodendron elegans should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+Most all purpose potting mixes are ideal for the plant.

 Repotting

 Repot Philodendron elegans at the beginning of the growing season when the plant becomes root-bound.
 Use a pot that is 2 sizes larger than the current one.
+Confirm that the pot has a drainage hole to prevent the soil from getting soggy as it can result in root-rot.
+Check out these pots with drainage holes and saucer on Amazon.

 Pruning

 Pruning Philodendron elegans involves removal of yellow and dead leaves to maintain the plant neat and also minimize pests and diseases.
+Cutback the stems of a straggly plant to the soil level at the beginning of the growing season to rejuvenate growth.
+Learn more on how to prune houseplants.

 Propagation